City BuddyCityBuddy

 Lieux populaires pour une promenadeParco del Valentino, Po River promenade, Piazza Castello, Quadrilatero Romano

-Transports publics populairesTram, Bus, Metro, Train
+Transports en commun populairesTram, Bus, Metro, Train

 Compagnies aériennesITA Airways, easyJet, Ryanair, Lufthansa